-Small claims mediation is especially useful when your dispute is with a friend, neighbor, customer, partner, or anyone else with whom you want to keep good ongoing relations.
-Because small claims mediation is a low-cost or free mechanism, it's a good method of resolving disputes in a more amicable manner.
+Small claims mediation is beneficial when your dispute is with a friend, neighbor, customer, partner, or anyone with whom you want to keep good ongoing relations.
+Because small claims mediation is a low-cost or free mechanism, it's a suitable method of resolving disputes more amicably.

-Mediation is a party-driven conflict resolution process aimed at reaching a mutually agreeable solution to a dispute.
-The process is typically voluntary (though courts do mandate the process under certain circumstances) and the parties communicate directly to each other, with a mediator serving as a sort of referee, making sure that the parties stay on course toward achieving a resolution.
-The result must be mutually agreed upon by the parties to be final.
+Mediation is a party-driven alternative dispute resolution (ADR) process aimed at reaching a mutually agreeable solution to a dispute.
+The process is typically voluntary, though courts do mandate the use of the procedure under certain circumstances.
+The parties communicate directly with each other.
+The mediator serves as a referee, ensuring the parties stay on track toward achieving a resolution.
+The parties must mutually agree upon the result to succeed at mediation.

 How Does Mediation Work?